tovrstra/validation_eem_acks2_reaxff/README.md

 This is work in progress!
 Do not trust the results yet.
 Things to be done:

-- Switch to (less accurate) unit conversions used in ReaxFF.
 - Move comment on "swb" to taper section of wiki.
 - Fix factor 2 error of eta in EEM section of wiki.
 - Figure out why constraints on ACKS2 do not give the same result as disabling charge